Acromatic/Chestnut/README.md

    CHESTNUT
 --------------------
 --------------------
-A Win64 C++20 Multi-threaded Plugin-Framework Application,
+A minimal Win64 C++20 Multi-threaded Plugin-Framework Application,
 --------------------
 with "On-The-Fly" Dynamic Loading and Unloading.
 --------------------